dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 ## Conclusion

-As we could see, writing Koa web servers is very easy and we achieve very clean code through the use of generators.
+As we could see, writing Koa web servers is very easy and we achieve very clean code through the use of `async` functions.
 It is almost as if we were reading code that runs entirely synchronous.
 Also, by using TypeScript on both the backend and the front-end, our code becomes more readable and reliable, due to the type safe approach of this programming language.

 Allied to that, we can see that although these technologies are relatively new, we already have support to a lot of things, like securing the communication with JWT tokens.